 NIST’s Zero Trust Tenets

-NIST sees zero trust as a set of six separate concepts, all working together to secure company resources continuously:
+NIST sees zero trust as a set of seven separate concepts, all working together to secure company resources continuously:

 - Every data source and computing service is a resource.
 This can include personally owned devices if they have access to internal resources.

 - Network location doesn’t matter.
 All communication is secured, no matter its origin.

 - Access to a resource is only granted for that session.
 The network must reauthorize subsequent access.

 - Access to a resource is not a static concept.
 Missing security patches, a login that seems suspicious, and other factors may still block access even if the requesting client is authorized to view a particular resource.

 - An organization must continuously monitor the security posture of both internal and external assets that have access to the organization’s network.